truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShares.md

 If not configured, click **Configure LDAP** to display the **LDAP** configuration screen.
 Click **Advanced Options** and select **Samba Schema (DEPRECATED - see the help text**.
 {{< hint warning >}}
-Only setting LDAP authentication for SMB share is required, and configure the LDAP server with Samba attributes.
+Only enable LDAP authentication for the SMB share if you require it.
+Your LDAP server must be configured with Samba attributes.
 Support for **Samba Schema** is [officially deprecated in Samba 4.13](https://www.samba.org/samba/history/samba-4.13.0.html).
 This feature is removed after Samba 4.14.
 Users should begin upgrading legacy Samba domains to Samba AD domains.
 {{< /hint >}}